robur-coop/miragevpn/README.md

 to authenticate the remote the certificates can be added with the "ca" option by extracting the certificates with e.g. `openssl pkcs12`.

+For tls clients (as opposed to static key clients) we only support data channel AEAD ciphers.
+This means the `--auth` option is ignored for data channel authentication for tls clients.
+For `--tls-auth` it is still used to choose the hmac used for the control channel while for `--tls-crypt` and `--tls-crypt-v2` the hmac is hardcoded (as per OpenVPN™).

 ## Funding

 This project was funded in 2019 for six months by the [German federal ministry for education and research](https://www.bmbf.de) via the [Prototypefund](https://prototypefund.de) - the amount was 47500 EUR.